evancz/elm-markdown/README.md

 """
 ```

-**Warning:** Calling the `Markdown.toElement` function actually parses the
+**Warning:** Calling `Markdown.toHtml` parses the whole block, so try not to
-whole block, so try not to call it for no reason.
-In the `content` example
+call it for no reason.
+In the `content` example above we only have to parse
-above we only have to parse the text once, but if we put it in a function we
+the text once, but if we put it in a function we may be doing a lot of
-may be doing a lot of unnecessary parsing.
+unnecessary parsing.

 ## Code Blocks